rogeraubi/robot-python/README.md

 Please make sure to write clear and descriptive commit messages.

-Note: there is another basic python code for this applications and for standard by check/test basic/main.py and toy_robot.py and test file of test_toy_robot.py
+Note: there is another python code for this applications in the folder basic for old Python version

-data folder and its default command.txt file
+basic/main.py and toy_robot.py and test file of test_toy_robot.py

 ## License